Rythm1c/video_conference_app/README.md

-# Video conference app with collaborative whiteboard
+# Video conference app with collaborative whiteboard(WEMEET)

 As the title suggests this is a video conference app with a collaborative white board which multiple users can work on.
 The front-end is made using react.